danc256/retropc-cracks/tsr/README.md

 This took a while to figure out.
 My favorite tactic for doc checks was to type in a nonsense word, then search the data segment for that word, set a memory read breakpoint with SoftIce on the buffer with that word, and submit the check.
 From there trace it to the validation (usually just a string compare) and patch as needed.
 But this wasn't asking for a word, it was asking you to select an image.
 Whoops.
 This was considerably more tracing.
 Worth it.
 The game is awesome.

+## CRACK4DB.ASM

+4D-Boxing

+Don't really remember much about this one.
+The comments say v1.22 but I don't see any prior versions.
+This is before I started using version control.
+The naming convention / strategy I used for backups and such is the stuff of nightmares.